-- Any other significant conditions: for example, significant costs to participate.
+- Any other significant conditions: for example, costs to participate.

-Complaints about a promotion which offered a goody bag worth £60, a ticket to an exhibition and five issues of British Railway Modelling magazine for £5 were upheld by the ASA in 2020.
-In order to claim these promotional items, consumers would have to sign up to a subscription for the magazine through a quarterly direct debit of £12.49, for a minimum term of one year.
-This information was considered material information that was likely to influence a consumer’s decision about the promotion, and therefore should have been included in the ad.
-Because the ad did not include this information the ad was considered misleading and breached the Code (Warners Group Publications plc, 01 April 2020).
+Complaints about a promotion which offered multiple promotional items for £5, including a goody bag, exhibition tickets and five issues of British Railway Modelling magazine, were also upheld by the ASA.
+The ad did not make clear that, to claim these promotional items, consumers would have to sign up to a subscription for the magazine through a quarterly direct debit of £12.49, for a minimum term of one year.
+This information was considered material information that was likely to influence a consumer’s decision about the promotion, and therefore should have been made clear (Warners Group Publications plc, 01 April 2020).

-Significant conditions must be stated with sufficient prominence so that consumers will see them before choosing to participate in the promotion.
-As such, advertisers should avoid stating these in areas where consumers may not see them before signing up for the offer, such as at the bottom of a long webpage or otherwise away from prominent references to the offer (Amazon Europe Core Sarl, 4 March 2015).
+Significant conditions must be clearly stated in the initial promotional material.
+These must be immediately visible and prominent, so that consumers will see them before choosing to participate in the promotion.
+They should be distinct from other information, immediately follow the most prominent references to the trial or offer, and must be clear and legible both in size and clarity of font.
+It is unlikely to be acceptable to include these terms at the bottom of a long webpage or otherwise away from prominent references to the offer (Amazon Europe Core Sarl, 4 March 2015).

 As with all promotions, simply stating “T&Cs apply”, “See website for terms” or similar, is unlikely to be considered sufficient to make the relevant conditions clear to consumers, and these should be stated in the ad itself (Warners Group Publications plc, 01 April 2020).
 It is also unlikely to be acceptable to include these in a pop up box only (WHG (International) Ltd t/a William Hill, 05 October 2016).

-CAP’s 'Guidance on the advertising of “free trials” or other promotional offer subscription models' sets out examples of how to make significant conditions clear in ads for “free trial” style offers.
-See also Promotional marketing: Terms and conditions.
+CAP’s 'Guidance on the advertising of “free trials” or other promotional offer subscription models' provides examples which demonstrate how to make significant conditions clear.

-Advertiser’s own websites, emails, social media posts, leaflets or posters are unlikely to be considered limited by time or space, and as such should state all significant terms and conditions (see Hard Rock Café (UK) Ltd, 11 February 2015 and Daub Alderney Ltd t/a Lucky Pants Bingo, 06 July 2016).
+Advertiser’s own websites, emails, social media posts, leaflets or posters are not considered limited by time or space, and as such should state all significant terms and conditions (see Hard Rock Café (UK) Ltd, 11 February 2015 and Daub Alderney Ltd t/a Lucky Pants Bingo, 06 July 2016).